A Filipina woman outdoors next to a large tan and white dog, smiling and looking joyful on a sunny day.

 • Emotionally Focused Family Therapy Level 1

-• Integrative Somatic Parts Work Level 1 (on track to complete Levels 2 and 3 by 2025)
+• Integrative Somatic Parts Work Levels 1-3

 • Family systems, psychodynamic and attachment-based approaches